Randy Staub

 Randy Staub is a Canadian recording engineer.
 He has been nominated for the Juno Awards' "Recording Engineer of the Year" award 12 times.
 He won in 2002 for the songs "How You Remind Me" and "Too Bad" by Nickelback.

-Staub also mixed Alice in Chains' fourth studio album, Black Gives Way to Blue.
+Staub also mixed Alice in Chains' fourth and fifth studio albums, Black Gives Way to Blue and The Devil Put Dinosaurs Here.